 This is a continuing series reviewing hotel fitness facilities.

-Earlier this month, I visited Sacramento, California.
-The purpose of my trip was to see Sacramento, visit friends (including Pat, the queen of manufactured spend and Michelle, author of Miles, Points and Mai Tais) and to run the California International Marathon (my 99th marathon!).
+I visited Sacramento, California in December 2013.
+The purpose of my trip was to see Sacramento, visit friends and to run the California International Marathon (my 99th marathon!).
 Although I had a really great time, this was not the “sunny California” I expected — there was an arctic blast and temperatures were in the 20’s.

-I spent one night at Pat’s home and two nights at the Hyatt Regency Sacramento.
+I spent two nights at the Hyatt Regency Sacramento.
 It’s a classic Hyatt Regency – beautiful and well maintained.
 The hotel is across the street from the state Capitol.
 (A bit of trivia: I was told that Arnold Schwarzenegger lived in a suite at the hotel during his tenure as the governor of California).
 Since the marathon finishes at the Capitol, the Hyatt Regency is a very convenient hotel choice.

 On to the fitness review: the employees at the front desk were cordial and accommodating.
 When asked where the gym is, they told me that it is outside and around the corner.
 I’ve never heard of this before!
 They explained that there used to be a gym in the building, but it was too small.
 Rather than expanding space within the parameters of the hotel, Hyatt decided to lease storefront space for the hotel fitness center and spa.
 So, on Saturday morning, I went for a short run around the Capitol, and then went to the fitness center.

 Inside the gym, there were a handful of people working out.
 The space was rather narrow, with workout areas to the left and the right of the walkway as well as a separate area for free weights and stretching.
 The equipment was in working order.
 There were windows and mirrors and sufficient light.